 Q15: Where do students go after PALCS?

 A15: Students who graduate from PALCS have gone on to universities, the workforce and the military.
 PALCS graduates have attended schools ranging from small private colleges such as Grove City, Washington & Jefferson, Allegheny, Messiah; to major state universities like Penn State Pitt, Temple and Drexel and Ivy League schools like Princeton, Harvard and Yale.
 PALCS makes it possible for every child to graduate and find their place in the world!

-PALCS may or may not be the perfect fit for your family, but it’s crucial to do your research and find the best fit for YOU!
+Find out if PALCS the right fit for your family.
+Do your research and find the best fit for YOU!
 If you would like to see if PALCS is the right choice for your child, do not hesitate contact us for you personal information session